redhat-developer/devspaces-images/devspaces-traefik/docs/content/middlewares/http/digestauth.md

 ![BasicAuth](../../assets/img/middleware/digestauth.png)

-The DigestAuth middleware grants access to services to authorized users only.
+The DigestAuth middleware restricts access to your services to known users.

 ## Configuration Examples